formal-land/formal.land/blog/2025-01-21-designing-a-coding-assistant-for-rocq.md

 <div class="text--center">
   <figure>
     ![Breadth search](2025-01-21/breadth_tree_search.svg)
-    <figcaption>Amplitude search by beam search: in this specific case, a heuristic is employed to limit the number of expanded nodes</figcaption>
+    <figcaption>Breadth search by beam search: in this specific case, a heuristic is employed to limit the number of expanded nodes</figcaption>
   </figure>
 </div>